 - 1. Home and outpatient dialysis services; - 2.
-Hospice and Home Health Care, including skilled nursing care as an alternative to hospitalization. - 3.
-Provider office visits and treatments, and associated supplies and services, including therapeutic injections and related supplies; - 4.
+Hospice and Home Healthcare, including skilled nursing care as an alternative to hospitalization; - 3.
+Provider office visits and treatments, and associated supplies and services, including therapeutic injections and related supplies: - 4.
 Urgent Care center visits, including provider services, facility costs and supplies; - 5.
-Ambulatory Surgery Center (see below provision); - 6.
-Diagnostic procedures including colonoscopies, cardiovascular testing, pulmonary function studies and neurology/neuromuscular procedures; and - 7.
+Ambulatory Surgery Center (see below provision): - 6.
+Diagnostic procedures including colonoscopies, cardiovascular testing, pulmonary function studies and neurology/neuromuscular procedures; - 7.
+Oral surgery related to trauma and injury, including services or appliances necessary for or resulting from medical treatment if the service is either emergency in nature or requires extraction of teeth to prepare the jaw for radiation treatments of neoplastic disease; and - 8.
 Physician contraceptive services and supplies including, but not limited to, vasectomy, tubal ligation and insertion or extraction of FDA-approved contraceptive devices.